TheDev42/learn.dev42.co.uk/docs/networking.md

 - HTTP (Hypertext Transfer Protocol): Used to access web pages.

 - FTP (File Transfer Protocol): Used for transferring files between computers.

+- HTTPS (Hypertext Transfer Protocol Secure): Encryption and authentication for requesting and sending secure websites using HTML.

 - DHCP

 - DNS

-- HTTPS

 - NFS

-- POP3
+- POP3 (Post Office Protocol version 3): old

-- SMTP
+- SMTP (Simple Mail Transfer Protocol): Sends an email to an email server.
+In the name, its simple and is being retired in September 2025.

 - SNMP